 What exactly is a strategic procurement, and why would your dental practice need it?

-Where transactional procurement focuses on the now, strategic procurement takes a more intelligent approach to how you purchase your dental supplies for greater financial long-term advantage.
+Where transactional procurement focuses on immediate or short-term gains, strategic procurement takes a more intelligent approach toward how you purchase your dental supplies for greater financial long-term advantage.

 Transactional procurement—buying only what you need at the moment and jumping on short-term sales and supplier rebates to find cost savings—leads to overbuying, extra costs, and higher risks.
 You can’t avoid having to buy dental supplies; you need them to service your patients and run your dental practice.
 But how you go about it has a direct impact on your profitability.

 Let’s take a look at how through strategic digital procurement, you can leverage your purchasing volumes and technology for deeper cost savings.